ppinard/fsaecostreport/docs/users/gettingstarted.rst

 year small changes were made to the cost report and cost report generator.
 Find an answer to all your questions before you start filling in the cost tables.
-The worst thing possible is to have to change something when you have already created 25 parts and assemblies.
+The worst thing is to have to change something when you have already created 25 parts and assemblies.

 Master template
 ---------------